 While Costa Rica was the first country in Central America to detect COVID-19 within its borders, the government’s quick response has kept its caseload low.
 If you plan a getaway with Central America specialist Pierre Gedeon, a 10% deposit is required, but the balance is due just 10 days before your departure; you can also cancel up to 10 days out and receive a full refund or 100% credit toward new trip dates.

 Yes, U.S. citizens can still travel to Cuba legally.
 It’s an island that’s seen relatively few COVID-19 cases and deaths, that has renowned doctors and a high standard of medical care, and that is less than a three-hour non-stop flight from New York City or Atlanta.
-So Cuba might just become an option for travel this winter.
-Every trip planned by Cuba specialist David Lee includes Atrio Travel Assist’s cancellation insurance at no additional cost; this policy allows the traveler to cancel up to 24 hours before departure for a full refund, if the traveler is concerned about the risk of COVID-19 on the trip.
+So Cuba might just become an option for travel this winter (flights are due to resume in October).
+When Cuba specialist David Lee plans your trip, he requires just a $500 per traveler deposit upon booking, with the balance due 90 days prior to your trip.
+If you cancel more than 60 days prior to departure, you’ll receive a 100% refund.

 Estonia, Latvia, and Lithuania